Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: The Two-Stage Process for Confounder Searches

 \subsection{Stage One: Selection of Testing Parameters}

-I start with a univariate LM test to identify the top candidate parameters based on their LM $\chi^2$ statistics and EPC values.
-I select the top 25 parameters from this test but exclude any that violate the following criteria: \begin{singlespace} \begin{enumerate}[label=(\roman*)] \item Parameters that contradict temporal ordering (e.g., a variable at time $t$ predicting one at $t-1$) or conflict with the population model (e.g., LM-suggested correlations between autoregressively linked latent variables or fixed variances).
-In RI-CLPMs, suggestions linking latent variables to their indicators, which may cause non-identification or convergence problems, are also excluded. \item Parameters that introduce redundant or meaningless relations, such as correlations between autoregressive and cross-lagged paths, are removed. \item Parameters with extremely small EPC values are excluded. \item Finally, I add the remaining candidate parameters one at a time to the analysis model; any parameter that causes convergence or identification issues is removed. \end{enumerate} \end{singlespace}
+We start with a univariate LM test to identify the top candidate parameters based on their LM $\chi^2$ statistics and EPC values.
+From this test, we retain the top 25 candidate parameters\footnote{The number of parameters retained is guided by model complexity.
+We adopt 25 as a conservative cutoff to ensure that substantively important confounding or omitted parameters are unlikely to be excluded.} and exclude any that violate the following criteria:

+\begin{singlespace} \begin{enumerate}[label=(\roman*)] \item Parameters that contradict temporal ordering (e.g., a variable at time $t$ predicting one at $t-1$) or conflict with the population model (e.g., LM-suggested correlations between autoregressively linked latent variables or fixed variances).
+In RI-CLPMs, suggestions linking latent variables to their indicators, which may cause non-identification or convergence problems, are also excluded. \item Parameters that introduce redundant or meaningless relations, such as correlations between autoregressive and cross-lagged paths, are removed. \item Parameters with extremely small EPC values are excluded. \item Finally, we add the remaining candidate parameters one at a time to the analysis model; any parameter that causes convergence or identification issues is removed. \end{enumerate} \end{singlespace}

 \begin{doublespace}